 A simple tooth extraction is used when the tooth is fully visible above the gum line, but it needs to be removed because of an infection or extensive decay.
 It's important to remove the tooth (or teeth) before the decay and infection spread to other teeth.
 To maintain the health, function, and appearance of the mouth, the removed tooth may be replaced with a dental implant that is attached to a crown, bridge, or denture.
 If the extracted tooth is not filled with a dental restoration, the gum tissue and jawbone may begin to atrophy, which may require grafting and other oral surgeries to repair.

 Each patient's initial appointment will consist of a consultation explaining their diagnosis and treatment options.
 Occasionally, surgery can be performed the same day as the consultation.
 However, a complex medical history or treatment plan will require an evaluation and a second appointment to provide treatment on another day.
-Dr. Reddy will talk to each patient about what they should and shouldn't do before their surgery, anesthesia options, and what to expect after the extraction.
+Dr. Reddy or Dr. Phillips will talk to each patient about what they should and shouldn't do before their surgery, anesthesia options, and what to expect after the extraction.

 Patients are advised to rest after a simple tooth extraction and use over-counter-pain relievers as directed to minimize any discomfort.
 Patients may also use cold compresses to reduce swelling in the treated area.
-Dr. Reddy will go over post-procedure instructions, including how to care for the teeth and gums for faster healing.
+Our surgeons will go over post-procedure instructions, including how to care for the teeth and gums for faster healing.
 If a dental implant is needed to replace the extracted tooth, patients will be schedule for a second procedure once they have fully healed.

 Plan Your Procedure